By Dr. A.J. Drenth

 In tapping into their own subjectivity, ITJs may also develop greater empathy for others’ feelings.
 They begin to recognize and appreciate the merit of subjective concerns.
 They discover that truth does not merely reside at the level of universals (Ni) or traditions (Si), but also in the felt experience of the individual (Fi).
 Such ITJs take on a more personable and humane quality, interested not only in ideas or principles, but also the unique lives of individuals.

 INTJ & ISTJ Change Agents: The Role of Introverted Feeling (Fi)

 Introverted Feeling also contributes to ITJs’ desire to act as moral change agents.
-INTJs, because of their unique functional trio of Ni-Te-Fi, can make for the most prodigious of change agents and reformers.
+Because of their unique functional trio of Ni-Te-Fi, INTJs can make for the most prodigious of change agents and reformers.
 Their Ni and Fi work together to formulate a grand vision, their Te specifies a plan for its implementation, and their Fi supplies the personal desire to see it actualized.
 Their drive for change and reform may find roots in any number of fields—from politics, to ministry, to business, to education.